Open-Attestation/oa-verify/README.md

 };
 const provider = utils.generateProvider(providerOptions);
 // This will generate a provider based on the options provided.
-// NOTE: by using this way, it will override all environment variables and default values.
+// Note: Using this declaration will override all environment variables and default values.
 ```

 ---